How to win proposals by making them exciting and full of passion

 If you don't want to bore yourself to tears writing a proposal, then starting by finding your passion.
 Passion for the subject.
 Passion for the outcome.
 Passion for the possible future.
 It's good to write about benefits.
 But if you want to write something compelling, first find your passion and then write about those benefits.

 What is your company passionate about?
 What gets you excited about fulfilling the customer's needs?
 Tell them.
-Just do it from the customer’s point of view.
+Just explain it from the customer’s point of view so that it's about how it impacts them instead of being about you.
 What gets your company fired up?
 What breaks the routine and makes everyone suddenly motivated?
 Tap into that and write from the heart.
 Winning proposals are not routine.

 What about your work are you passionate about?
 What do you like about it?
 What is important about it?
 Put your cynicism aside for a moment and remember what it's like to believe you can change the world through your work.
 Then describe that much better world for the customer.
 Make your proposal about how you are going to deliver just that.
 Write about what the customer is going to get and why it passionately matters.
 Show your excitement for how wonderful it will be.